 - 1. Close all applications - 2.
 Insert the FlashCut CD into the CD drive.
-On most PC's, the installation program will start automatically after a few seconds, and you can continue with step 3 below. - 3.
-If your PC is configured not to start CD installations automatically, double-click the program icon labeled 'Setup.exe'. - 4.
+On most PC's, the installation program will start automatically after a few seconds, and you can continue with step 3 below.

+- 3. If your PC is configured not to start CD installations automatically, double-click the program icon labeled 'Setup.exe'. - 4.
 Follow the on-screen instructions.

-If you are currently using FlashCut version 1.61 or earlier, note that FlashCut CNC 2 will be installed completely separate from your FlashCut 1.XX installation and will not affect it in any way.
+If you are currently using FlashCut CNC version 1 or 2, note that FlashCut CNC 3 will be installed completely separate from your previous installation and will not affect it in any way.